researchsoft/website/content/news/2019-11/index.md

 date = "2019-11-19"

 summary = """
-- ReSA Call for participation
+- ReSA call for participation
-- UKRI Strategy recognises the critical role of software in Research
+- UKRI strategy recognises the critical role of software in Research
 - Chan Zuckerberg Initiative Awards $5 Million for Open Source Software Projects Essential to Science"""
 """